nightingaleproject/vrdr-dotnet/README.md

 ...
 ```

-Note that the `ExtractionErrorMessage` constructor shown above will automatically set the message header properties and copy the business identifier properties (`CertificateNumber`, `StateIdentifier` and `NCHSIdentifier`) from the supplied `DeathRecordSubmission`.
+Note that the `ExtractionErrorMessage` constructor shown above will automatically set the message header properties and copy the business identifier properties (`CertificateNumber`, `StateAuxiliaryIdentifier` and `NCHSIdentifier`) from the supplied `DeathRecordSubmission`.
 If the message that resulted in an extraction error could not be parsed using this library (e.g. due to missing required components), an `ExtractionErrorMessage` can be created using an alternate constructor and setting desired message properties manually.

 ### VRDR.Tests
 This directory contains unit and functional tests for the VRDR library.